arachne-threat-intel/thread/CONTRIBUTING.md

 ## Types of Contributions

-Thread welcomes contributions from individuals with diverse skills and backgrounds.
-You can contribute to Thread in various ways, depending on your interests.
+Arachne Digital welcomes contributions from individuals with diverse skills and backgrounds.
+You can contribute to Arachne Digital projects in various ways, depending on your interests.
 Below is a non-exhaustive list of some of the different types of contributions you can make:

 **Technical Contributions**

-* Code Contributions: If you want to code, you can contribute to the development of Thread by submitting pull requests to add new features, fix bugs, or enhance existing functionalities.
+* Code Contributions: If you want to code, you can contribute to the development of Arachne Digital by submitting pull requests to software to add new features, fix bugs, or enhance existing functionalities.
 * Documentation: Help improve our documentation by fixing typos, clarifying instructions, or adding new content to make it more accessible and informative.
-* Testing: Assist in testing Thread by running test cases, identifying issues, and providing feedback to ensure the software's reliability.
+* Testing: Assist in testing our software by running test cases, identifying issues, and providing feedback to ensure the software's reliability.
-* UI/UX Design: If you are a UI/UX designer, you can contribute by enhancing the user interface and user experience of Thread.
+* UI/UX Design: If you are a UI/UX designer, you can contribute by enhancing the user interface and user experience of our software.
 * Review: Review code changes submitted by other contributors, provide constructive feedback, and help maintain code quality.
-* Config Changes: Propose and implement changes to configuration settings that can enhance Thread's performance and usability.
+* Config Changes: Propose and implement changes to configuration settings that can enhance our software's performance and usability.
 * Dependencies: Contribute by updating and managing the project's dependencies to keep it up-to-date and secure.

 **Community Contributions**

-* Community Building: Engage with our community on platforms like Slack, participate in discussions, and help newcomers navigate Thread.
+* Community Building: Engage with our community on platforms like Slack, participate in discussions, and help newcomers navigate our projects.
-* Event Organisation: Organise or participate in events related to Thread, such as webinars, workshops, or meetups, to foster collaboration and knowledge sharing.
+* Event Organisation: Organise or participate in events related to Arachne Digital, such as webinars, workshops, or meetups, to foster collaboration and knowledge sharing.
 * Content Creation: Contribute to our blog, write articles, or create tutorials that can benefit the community.
-* Bug Reporting: If you encounter issues while using Thread, report them on our GitHub repository with detailed information to help us improve.
+* Bug Reporting: If you encounter issues while using our software, report them on our GitHub repository with detailed information to help us improve.
-* Feature Requests: Share your ideas for new features or enhancements on our GitHub repository by opening feature request issues.
+* Feature Requests: Share your ideas for new features or enhancements on the GitHub repository for the specific software by opening feature request issues.
 * Community Support: Provide support to fellow community members by answering questions, offering guidance, and sharing your expertise.

-Remember that every contribution, regardless of its size or nature, is valuable to us and helps strengthen the Thread community.
+Remember that every contribution, regardless of its size or nature, is valuable to us and helps strengthen the Arachne Digital community.
 We appreciate your willingness to contribute in any way you would like!

 ## Coding Standards

-- Please fork Thread to create Pull Requests (PRs) to contribute to our codebase.
+- Please fork to create Pull Requests (PRs) to contribute to the codebase of our various projects.
 See [Code Contribution Workflow](#code-contribution-workflow) for more details.
 - For Python code, we aim to follow recommended guides (https://peps.python.org/pep-0008/).
 Your IDE may already enforce these for you.
 - If complex code is required, please comment.
 - When making a commit, please begin your commit message with - if applicable - the tagged Issue number of what you are working on, `#<Issue number>: Added a unicorn to the homepage`.